 Ejecting a USB device using Safely Remove Hardware works most of the times, but it might not in some cases.
 You may receive an error message like ‘This device is currently in use.
 Close any programs or Windows that may be using the device and then try again’.

-If you have removed the device abruptly or without knowledge when the error message is shown, you may risk corrupting the device and losing data.
+If you have removed the device abruptly or without knowing when the error message is shown, you may risk corrupting the device and losing data.
 This is because when data is transferred to USB, it isn’t all written at once.
 Part of it may still be in the buffer.
 When a drive is suddenly removed, some programs may still be using the drive and some files may be being written to the disk.
 Safely removing a disk by ejecting it first will make sure all write operations are complete and avoid any kind of data loss from the USB drive.

 About Remo Recover